Choosing the best car seat for your toddler can be tricky.

 Next up, we have the Britax Boulevard ClickTight Anti-Rebound Convertible Car Seat.
 This car seat stands out by being highly customizable dimensions.

-The only major downside to this model is its size.
-While the model's greatest strength is its large size and high weight limits, it also makes the seat quite heavy and clunky.
+The only significant drawback to this model is its bulk.
+While the seat’s spaciousness and high weight limits are its strongest assets, it is also relatively heavy and bulky.

-This is a terrific option for those seeking an adjustable size, but beware if you plan on moving the seat around a lot.
+This seat is perfect for those looking for adjustable size, but beware if you’re frequently moving the seat around.

 Pros